Chaiti ghoda: History

 A story in the epic legend Ramayana says that when lord Rama crossed the Saraju river with the help of aboriginal Keot fishermen and in return, lord Rama had presented a horse to the fishermen.

 The folk dance is connected with the worship of goddess Baseli.
-In the 15th century, Odia poet Achutananda Das had elaborated the details of the worship in book, Kaibarta Gita.
+In the 15th century, Odia poet Achutananda Das had elaborated the details of the worship in the book, Kaibarta Gita.
 Also known as Baseli puja, the goddess from the Shakta tradition in Hinduism is worshipped by the fishermen community.
 Das mentions in the book that the puja originated in the 10th century.

 The dance also played some role in India's freedom struggle movement.
 Scholars say that freedom fighters used the occasion to mobilise the fishermen community to fight against the British.
 There are some accounts saying that the fisherman community of Kujanga area used to use the dance to gain their freedom from the British administration.

 In present times, the folk dance is not limited to the fishermen community solely; many other communities have begun to participate in it.

 In 2020, Utsav Charan Das from the town of Choudwar in Odisha was awarded with the Padma Shri for his efforts spanning six decades in keeping the art of chaiti ghoda nacha alive.
 His efforts helped in the revival and renewed research interest in the folk art form and its adoption as a means to raise awareness about various social issues.